sharathadavanne/seld-dcase2019/README.md

 ## License

-This repository is licensed under the TAU License - see the [LICENSE](LICENSE.md) file for details
+Except for the contents in the `metrics` folder that have [MIT License](metrics/LICENSE.md).
+The rest of the repository is licensed under the [TAU License](LICENSE.md).

 ## Acknowledgments